 sudo rm /etc/apt/sources.list.d/signal-xenial.list

-To remove the Flatpak package, use this one instead:
+To remove the Flatpak package, use this command instead:

 flatpak uninstall --delete-data org.signal.Signal